pylesharley/DHR10micaX/07_DHR10mica5H_incorrect_tile_model/7e_P6_layer_symmetry_definition_file/README.txt

-At the pymol command prompt run the unit_cell.py script by typing: run /PATH/unit_cell.py where 'PATH' is the location of this directory on your computer
+At the pymol command prompt run the unit_cell.py script by typing: run /PATH/unit_cell.py where 'PATH' is the location of unit_cell.py on your computer

 At the pymol command prompt type: p6('obj01', 'obj02')